learn-co-curriculum/dsc-oop-recap-v2-1/README.md

 ## Level Up

-If you would like to dive deeper into OOP and learn some advanced topics, you can check out the additional OOP lessons and labs in the Appendix.
+If you would like to dive deeper into OOP and learn some advanced topics, you can check out the additional OOP lessons and labs located in the Appendix.

 ## Summary

-Congrats!
-You now have a solid foundation in OOP which will be useful for collaboration and writing concise modular code!
+Congrats, you now have a solid foundation in OOP!
+You first learned how to define a class and methods.
+Then you learned how to create an instance of a class and how to define instance attributes.
+These skills will be useful for collaboration and writing concise, modular code!